pnnl/pyraabe/README.md

 Citing PyRaabe
 -------------
-If you would like to reference PyRaabe in an academic paper, we ask you include the following reference:
+If you would like to reference PyRaabe in an academic paper, we ask you include the following:
 * PyRaabe, version 0.1.0 http://github.com/pnnl/pyraabe (accessed MMM YYYY)

 Disclaimer